 - Cooking equipment service fees (such as those from commercial cooking ovens or stoves).
 These would be reported separately on an invoice from the vendor.

 - Cleaning services (Dishwashing, vacuuming floors)

-- Delivery service fees for items such as food and paper goods
+- Shipping service fees for items such as food and paper goods

 - Inventory shrinkage costs (Items that are misplaced or become damaged before they can be used).
 This is a type of loss you would take when preparing menu item components in your restaurant kitchen.